daiphuongngo/Banking-Dataset-Imbalanced-Learn-Comparison/README.md

 **Scope:**

-Use different classification methods to predict more accurately how many customers can be targeted for the next marketing campaign of banking term deposit sales while avoid overfitting.
+Use different classification methods to predict more accurately how many customers can be targeted for the next marketing campaign of banking term deposit sales while avoiding overfitting.

 **How to proceed:**